-- 1. This routine may only be called if the descriptor is in the build state; - 2.
-This routine automatically ignores edges that do not insist on the current process, i.e. edges for which neither the starting nor the end vertex belong to the current process.
+1. This routine may only be called if the descriptor is in the build state;

+- 2. This routine automatically ignores edges that do not insist on the current process, i.e. edges for which neither the starting nor the end vertex belong to the current process. - 3.
+The second form of this routine will be useful when dealing with user-specified index mappings; see also 2.3.1.